nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-scalability-options.md

 So, a first solution to scale out the storage layer is to split the work between:

 - The database
-    - Focus on Store & Retrieve operation
+    - Focus on Store & Retrieve operations
     - Small technical queries
 - Elasticsearch index
     - Handle complex search used to build the screens